kmkhehlane-ai/SQL-Data-Analytics-Project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Sello Mkhehlane**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm Sello Mkhehlane.
+I'm a Data Analyst and my passion is turning numbers into useful insights!!!